ibm-cloud-docs/satellite/ts-connector-tunnel.md

 # Why is my Connector Agent unable to establish the tunnel with {{site.data.keyword.cloud_notm}}?
 {: #ts-connector-tunnel}

+Resolve issues where your {{site.data.keyword.satelliteshort}} Connector agent cannot establish a tunnel with {{site.data.keyword.cloud_notm}} due to firewall or proxy settings.
+{: shortdesc}

 Your Connector Agent cannot establish the tunnel with {{site.data.keyword.cloud_notm}}.
 When you check your Connector Agent Docker logs, you see error messages similar to the following example.